OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:10

-Then the word of the Lord came to Samuel, saying,
+Then a message from the Lord came to Samuel, saying,

 ## 1 Samuel 15:11